c212/fall2019-a290-js-lectures/FinalExam/12122019/README.md

 ## Notes ##
 * You may have to switch between node 6 and node 10, depending on what you are working on.
 Checkout the [whats new from december 3rd](https://cs.indiana.edu/classes/a290-js/fall2019/whatsnew.html "Whats new").

+## Common Issues (and Fixes) ##
+Below is a list of common issues and solutions to help you.
+### Incorrect Node Version ###
+You may run into an issue where you need to switch versions of node.
+First, determine which version of node you are using:
+`$ node -v`
+Your version will be printed to the terminal.

+If you are using version 6.17.1 and want to switch to 10.14.1:
+`$ export PATH=/l/www/classes/a290-js/software/local/bin:$PATH`
+If you are using version 10.14.1 and want to switch to 6.17.1:
+`$ export PATH=/usr/bin:$PATH`

+You can also check the path that node is using by the command: `$ which node`.

+### I can't find my nobackup folder ###
+You may need to create your nobackup folder if you did not do so before.
+To do this:
+`$ makenobackup` and then reply `yes`.
+Now, if you just logged into *silo*, your current working directory will be `/u/yourUsername/`.
+**The nobackup folder is not located here.** It is located in `/nobackup/yourUsername/`.
+To get there from your home directory, you can use this:
+`$ cd ../..`
+`$ cd nobackup/yourUsername/`

 Let dgerman@indiana.edu know if you have any questions.